 Breast Lift – What is a Crescent Lift Mastopexy?

-A Crescent Mastopexy is a small Breast lift that has two principal virtues:
+A Crescent Mastopexy is a small Breast lift that has two principal advantages:

 1. It is technically simple